Director of Educational Research

 - Seek external funding in support of the Center’s mission.

 The Director of Educational Research will be responsible for all of the Sandra Dunagan Deal Center for Early Language and Literacy’s research and evaluation activities focused on achieving and sustaining gains in third grade reading proficiency in a birth to 3rd grade continuum.
 Reporting to the Executive Director, the Director of Educational Research will have a proven record of scholarship that focuses on expanding teaching and learning opportunities for infants, toddlers, or young children.
 With a focus on interdisciplinary collaboration, the Director of Educational Research will design and implement research and evaluation studies; will manage contracts with external researchers engaged to provide research background, case studies, or evaluation for models in development or implementation; and will eventually supervise 3-5 other research professionals.
-The Director of Educational Research will seek external funding for the Center’s research
+The Director of Educational Research will seek external funding for the Center’s research activities.

 The Director of Educational Research must have the ability to set a vision and research agenda for the Center, a passion to conduct sound research and analyze data, expertise to apply a systematic approach to continuous improvement, the capacity to write compelling reports, and an ongoing enthusiasm for and commitment to the Center’s mission of improving the language and literacy skills of Georgia’s children.